Barbican Conservatory

 Central to the approach will be collaboration with Marta Lowcewicz, the Barbican Conservatory’s Head Gardener, and her team.
 Their expertise and intimate understanding of the space play a crucial role in reimagining its future.

-The Harris Bugg Studio includes an exceptional team of experts, selected by the studio specifically for this project: Matthew Pottage, Karen Fitzsimon, Christopher Young and Phil Griffiths.
+Harris Bugg Studio includes an exceptional team of experts, selected by the studio specifically for this project: Matthew Pottage, Karen Fitzsimon, Christopher Young and Phil Griffiths.